JayaWinata/News-Topic-Modeling/README.md

 - Train models and evaluate their performance using metrics like accuracy, confusion matrix, and classification reports.
 5. Visualization:

-- Plot results to illustrate topic distributions and model performance.
+- Plot results to illustrate the most relevant words for each topic.
 ## Project Limitations
 1. API Dependency: